NYT92/guiltygear-api/README.md

-# guiltygear-api (in progress)
+# guiltygear-api

-just a character db for guilty gear
+just a character/quotes db for guilty gear

 ## Endpoints